 #3 Pay attention to SKUs and product groupings

 The same applies to miscoded or catch-all SKUs.
 This excellent article by MDM points out that sales teams often code products sold as “Other” or “Special” to save time, meaning those sales volumes get left out of rebate calculations.
-Mapping SKUs more closely to rebate agreements can help wholesale distributors claim everything they’re due.
+Mapping SKUs more closely to rebate agreements can help wholesale distributor businesses claim everything they’re due.

 #4 Align your purchasing, sales and finance teams